 Through my young adult years, God has shown me how to really trust Him for things out of my control.
 In 2002, my body became so severely ill with chronic muscle pain and fatigue that I had to quit my job at the pool, quit playing and teaching music, and eventually quit dancing, as well as my teaching job in Japan.
 Doctors couldn’t diagnose any specific disease, but did find out that my immune system was being attacked, and my organs were in dysfunction (all which affected my muscle pain and inflammation).
 My life gradually turned upside down.
 I used to be very physically active and strong.
 But in the course of three years, my diet changed drastically because of newly discovered food allergies, I could no longer drive, cook or clean for myself, and I could not pay for the doctor bills that were piling up.
 Things were looking very dark, and countless times I cried through painful and sleepless nights that seemed to last forever.

 I didn’t ask “Why me?”, but I did ask God what He wanted of me.
 I asked for His strength to make it through this trial of pain.
 Many times I told Him I couldn’t do it anymore.
 I wanted to give up.
 Often times, the only thing that kept me trying was just knowing that I was still breathing, which meant I was still alive.
 And that if I’m alive, God must still have a purpose for me to be living.
 I realized it was my task to keep going till I find out what that purpose was.
-The Purpose Driven Life is book that had a great impact on me during this time.
+The Purpose Driven Life is a book that had a great impact on me during this time.

 In year one of the onset of my ailments, before I had completely quit dancing, I met David through the Portland Swing Dance Club.
 I was dating someone else at the time, so I didn’t ponder on David’s attractiveness or take as much notice of him at first.
 But as things ended in my dating relationship, David was a comforting and respectful friend to have around.
 In time, I took closer notice of David because I admired his quiet, and gentle nature.
 He was not one to show off to catch a girl’s eye.
 He was nice to dance with because he took care of his partner on the dance floor.
 I felt safe with him.
-We began talking after dances, which then turned into hanging out at Mary’s with Tracy, which then led to taking road trips and even flights to various dance events together.
+We began talking after dances, which then turned into hanging out with Mary and Tracy, which then led to taking road trips and even flights to various dance events together.
 My admiration for David was always there, but throughout the summer, our friendship was becoming “friendlier,” especially because of our great dance connection.
 By fall, something happened that made things completely awkward.

 Since we danced well together both of us had an unspoken desire to partner together in competitions.
 I’m sure it surprised and frustrated David that I said “no” when he asked me to partner with him.
 Everything in me really wanted to say “yes!”
 But through past experience, I learned that my own weaknesses couldn’t allow me partner with anyone unless they were just a friend, or someone I could possibly grow in love with and be able to marry someday.
 Since David was not a Christian, and since I was very much attracted to him already, I didn’t want to break his heart or mine by furthering a relationship that I knew I couldn’t stay in.
 I tried explaining as much as I could over email without letting him know I liked him.
 But he persisted in asking me a couple more times, wanting to know why I refused him.
 So one night at the Viscount Ballroom, we sat at a little table where I caved in and told him he was “too darn likeable.”
 It was a relief to know we liked each other, but at the same time, it was insanely frustrating to try to not fall in any deeper.